 Having kids help in the kitchen is really messy.
 And for the first few attempt, make sure you are wearing airy clothing.
-Watching a 3 year old learn to crack an egg will make you sweat.
+Watching a 3-year-old learn to crack an egg will make you sweat.
 Ask them to use a whisk and you will be fanning yourself.

 I’m making it sound more stressful than it really is.
 One step at a time and ONLY 15 minutes as a time.
 You can do it.
-Your kids can doit.
+Your kids can do it.
 And everyone will be so thankful you did.

-Just like teaching toddlers to dress themselves, and watching a 7 year old figure out how to properly load the dish washer, it will take time, practice, patience and plenty of laughter to see that first bit of success.
+Just like teaching toddlers to dress themselves, and watching a 7-year-old figure out how to properly load the dishwasher, it will take time, practice, patience, and plenty of laughter to see that first bit of success.
 When frustration hits a high, take a break.
 You will be fixing a meal again in a few hours and you can try again.
 Eggs are cheap and sugar is easy to sweep up.

 Just keep at it.

-Lets talk about my “must haves” for including your little ones in the kitchen.
-I have shared links below where you can find some of these items. *they are affiliate links, but be assured that I buy these for myself and use them all.
+Let’s talk about my “must-haves” for including your little ones in the kitchen.
+I have shared links below where you can find some of these items. *they are affiliate links but be assured that I buy these for myself and use them all.
 I would never suggest something that is not a product that I use in my own home*

 - Glass measuring cups for liquids.
-I know you are thinking…..”glass? are you nuts?!”
+I know you are thinking…..” glass? are you nuts?!”
 These liquid measuring cups are heavier and don’t tip over easily and they create a nice sturdy place to practice stirring small amounts, they have a handle for pouring, and nice and round for little ones to grab with both hands.

 - A heavy dining room chair.
-I know that there are products you can buy to have in the kitchen that work as a stool to pull up to the counter with safety sides and such.
+I know that there are products you can buy to have in the kitchen that works as a stool to pull up to the counter with safety sides and such.
 I’m all about simplicity and a dining room chair is what I have on hand.
-Now, if you have light weight or chairs that fold or tip easily, consider using something more sturdy for a wiggly toddler.
+Now, if you have lightweight or chairs that fold or tip easily, consider using something more sturdy for a wiggly toddler.
 When they lean and reach for things, they shift their entire body weight so it’s important to not have a chair or stool that will tip.
 You want them standing at the counter with you…..its really difficult to help when they are sitting.
-Put grips on the bottom of the chair legs so that it wont scoot and slide.
-If you little one is not yet walking confidently, strap them in their high chair and pull them up beside you to play with utensils and such at their tray.
+Put grips on the bottom of the chair legs so that it won’t scoot and slide.
+If your little one is not yet walking confidently, strap them in their high chair and pull them up beside you to play with utensils and such at their tray.

 - Towels (paper or cloth) right at hand…..and lots of them.
 Spills happen quickly and frequently and it shouldn’t be a big deal at all.
 Hand your child a paper towel and they can help wipe up with you.

-As soon as your child can sit in a high chair with good head control and hand control, bring them in the kitchen to help you.
+As soon as your child can sit in a high chair with good head control and hand control, bring them to the kitchen to help you.
 Hand them a wooden spoon, a small plastic measuring cup, and a wet washrag.
 They will have fun playing and you can talk to them while you cook and bake.

 At about 18 months, kids will love to stand beside you and stir with your hand helping them.
 They can also pour dry ingredients in and help you scoop flour and sugar.

 At age 3, I like to buy a dozen eggs and set up a station to practice cracking eggs.
 Don’t try to teach this task while baking or cooking.
 Do it as a separate activity.
-Just a fun 20 minutes of cracking an egg in to a glass measuring cup and placing the shells in a bowl.
+Just a fun 20 minutes of cracking an egg into a glass measuring cup and placing the shells in a bowl.